 Blackpool still offers visitors three Victorian piers, the vast Winter Gardens entertainment complex and the 1894 Tower with its famous ballroom and circus.
 Add to that the Pleasure Beach with half a dozen pre-1939 rides, the most important historic amusement park in the world and the legendary illuminations that brighten up autumn evenings for unmatched entertainment.
 But Blackpool is still trying to find new ways to attract visitors, the most recent being the Comedy Carpet, a pavement created in front of the Tower to celebrate British humour.

-- Download free images for your smartphone, desktop and computer background images, and see the full list of Historic England publications on the seaside.
+- Download free images for your phone, desktop and computer background images, and see the full list of Historic England publications on the seaside.

 - Looking for protected seaside marvels near you?
 A number of England’s best seaside towns have been showcased in our books on Blackpool, Weymouth and Margate.